Ezcha/Cheese-Bot/README.md

-## This has been abandoned.
-A reworked bot program will be coming very soon.
-I'll update this with a link when it is released.
-This bot only supports Minecraft 1.8 and is filled with bugs, due to being one of my first projects in Node.js and my lack of practice with it.
+### This has been abandoned.
+This was one of my first projects made using Node.js and at the time I did not have much experience.
+If you come across any old janky scripting please don't hold it against me.

 ![Logo Image](http://i.imgur.com/LN0xDMx.png)